 Heap property

-1. Min Heap: The value of each node is less than or equal to its children’s values.
+- Min Heap: The value of the parent node is smaller than or equal to its child nodes.
 The smallest value is found at the root of the tree.

-2. Max Heap: The value of each node is greater than or equal to its children’s values.
+- Max Heap: The value of the parent node is greater than or equal to its child nodes.
 The largest value is at the root.

 This property guarantees that the largest (in a max-heap) or smallest (in a min-heap) value is always at the root, and the tree maintains a specific order based on the heap type.